parsiya/sublime-config/README.md

 <a name="install-package-control"></a>
 ## Install Package Control
-Install package control from this link: https://packagecontrol.io/installation.
+Install package control using: https://packagecontrol.io/installation.

 <a name="install-packages"></a>
 ##  Install Packages